Entry requirements

 Course content

 Philosophy at Manchester offers an intellectually stimulating and supportive postgraduate environment.
-You will learn from research-led teaching by experts in a wide range of areas of analytical philosophy.
+You will be taught and supervised by members of staff who are all actively involved in research.

 The MA Philosophy course combines: